arnor-sigurdsson/EIR/README.md

 EIR allows for training and evaluating various deep-learning models directly from the command line.
 This can be useful for:

-- Quick prototyping and iteration when doing supervised modelling on new datasets.
+- Quick prototyping and iteration when doing supervised modelling or sequence generation on new datasets.
 - Establishing baselines to compare against other methods.
 - Fitting on data sources such as large-scale genomics, where DL implementations are not commonly available.